 When creating a ROA, pay special attention to the "maximum length" field.
-If set to the length of the prefix, such an ROA may invalidate announcements of more specific prefixes, unless other ROAs are also created for them.
+If set to the length of the prefix, such a ROA may invalidate announcements of more specific prefixes unless other ROAs are also created for them.
 An issuer of a ROA SHOULD advertise all prefixes covered by the ROA, all the way down to the maximum length.
 If it does not, then an adversary can advertise the most specific with the authorized ASN prepended.
 Then the adversary will draw the traffic, intercept it (sending to the legitimate destination afterwards) or, more commonly, simply blackholing it causing a DoS attack.

+It is recommended to:

+avoid creating ROAs for subnets of an aggregate unless they are actually routed;

+and, minimise ROAs where possible and only for prefixes actually announced.

+The below image shows how to add ROAs using AFRINIC’s portal: